VersionDB

 Overview

 Anyone that has been running archive nodes for a while, is familiar with the issue of the ever growing disk size of their nodes.
-For Cronos, the IAVL database of archived nodes, the application.db usually grows, but does not shrink.
-A solution that we have come up with is to replace the current RocksDB with VersionDB.
+For Cronos, the IAVL database of archived nodes, the application.db usually grows.
+Migrating VersionDB dramatically reduces disk pressure while maintaining fast and reliable access to historical state.

 VersionDB stores multiple versions of on-chain state key-value pairs, without using a merkelized tree structure like IAVL tree, making both DB size and query performance much better than IAVL trees.
-However, VersionDB does not perform root hash and Merkle proof generation, so for those features we still need the IAVL tree.
-Grpc queries don't need to support proof generation, so VersionDB alone is enough to support this.
+However, VersionDB does not perform root hash and Merkle proof generation, so for those features we still need the IAVL tree. gRPC queries do not need to support proof generation, so VersionDB alone is enough to support this.
 Currently the --grpc-only flag for one to start a standalone grpc query service.

-After migrating to VersionDB, you can then prune the IAVL tree to reclaim disk size if you don't need to generate Merkle proofs on historical versions.
+After migrating to VersionDB, its safe to prune the IAVL tree to reclaim substantial disk space, as long as you don’t need to generate Merkle proofs on historical versions.

 Limitations